Easy To Make Vintage Glazed Doughnuts

 Can I use active dry yeast instead of instant yeast?

-I like to use instant yeast because it eliminates additional steps that I don’t feel are necessary.
+I like to use instant yeast because it eliminates unnecessary steps.
 The instant yeast can be directly added to the dry ingredients, whereas you would need to dissolve the active dry yeast in warm water before adding it to the dry ingredients.
 It’s all about simplicity, right?

 Can I make donut holes with the dough scraps?

-How can I make a chocolate glaze for these doughnuts?
+How can I make a chocolate glaze for these?

 I really like the taste of the vintage glaze in this recipe!
 If you would like to make a chocolate glaze, I would recommend adding a tablespoon of cocoa powder at a time to the original glaze mixture until you find you reach your desired taste.